Eating disorder: Hong Kong

 From the early- to-mid- 1990s, a variant form of anorexia nervosa was identified in Hong Kong.
-This variant form did not share features of anorexia in the West, notably "fat-phobia" and distorted body image.
+This variant form did not share features of anorexia nervosa in the West, notably "fat-phobia" and distorted body image.
 Patients attributed their restrictive food intake to somatic complaints, such as epigastric bloating, abdominal or stomach pain, or a lack of hunger or appetite.
-Compared to Western patients, individuals with this variant anorexia demonstrated bulimic symptoms less frequently and tended to have lower pre-morbid body mass index.
+Compared to Western patients, individuals with this variant anorexia nervosa demonstrated bulimic symptoms less frequently and tended to have lower pre-morbid body mass index.
 This form disapproves the assumption that a "fear of fatness or weight gain" is the defining characteristic of individuals with anorexia nervosa.

 India

 In the past, the available evidence did not suggest that unhealthy weight loss methods and eating disordered behaviors are common in India as proven by stagnant rates of clinically diagnosed eating disorders.
 However, it appears that rates of eating disorders in urban areas of India are increasing based on surveys from psychiatrists who were asked whether they perceived eating disorders to be a "serious clinical issue" in India.
+One notable Indian psychiatrist and eating disorder specialist Dr Udipi Gauthamadas is on record saying, "Disturbed eating attitudes and behaviours affect about 25 to 40 percent of adolescent girls and around 20 percent of adolescent boys.
+While on one hand there is increasing recognition of eating disorders in the country, there is also a persisting belief that this illness is alien to India.
+This prevents many sufferers from seeking professional help."

 23.5% of respondents believed that rates of eating disorders were rising in Bangalore, 26.5% claimed that rates were stagnant, and 42%, the largest percentage, expressed uncertainty.
 It has been suggested that urbanization and socioeconomic status are associated with increased risk for body weight dissatisfaction.
 However, due to the physical size of and diversity within India, trends may vary throughout the country.